Founding Directors and

 For more than 40 years Michael has mediated family, workplace, and organizational disputes.

-In the area of reflective practice, he has authored The Practitioners Guide to Reflective Practice in Conflict Resolution(2019) and co-authored The Making of a Mediator: Developing Artistry in Practice, (2000).
-Michael facilitates or co-leads a number of reflective practice groups with participants from the US, Canada, Ireland, Nigeria, South Africa, and the UK.
+In the area of reflective practice, he has authored The Practitioners Guide to Reflective Practice in Conflict Resolution, second edition (2024) and co-authored The Making of a Mediator: Developing Artistry in Practice, (2000).
+Michael facilitates or co-leads a number of monthly reflective practice groups with participants from the US, Ireland, South Africa, Ukraine, and the UK.

 Hansa has worked with families in conflict for the past twenty years.
 As an attorney, she zealously advocated for abused and neglected children or parents’ rights in the juvenile dependency court.
-Feeling depleted by the limitation of the court system, Hansa explored new ways to empower her clients to resolve conflict.
-Mediation empowers Hansa’s clients to choose how they want to engage with conflict, co-create resolutions, and maybe even transform relationships.
-Let them be their own superheroes.
+Hansa believes mediation empowers her clients to choose how they want to engage with conflict, co-create resolutions, and maybe even transform relationships.
 Hansa also facilitates a restorative justice peer-to-peer court to support first-time youth offenders.

 Hansa teaches mediation in USA, Canada, and Africa to non-profits, community mediation programs, California Judicial Council Family Court Mediators, their directors, and local bar associations.
-In addition, Hansa recently completed her teacher training to teach the Understanding-Based Model, founded by Gary Friedman.
-Hansa is also certified by WarriorOne, a mindfulness teacher, and integrates all her mindfulness practices and learnings into her teaching and facilitation.
+Hansa recently completed her teacher training to teach the Understanding-Based Model.
+She is a certified mindfulness teacher, and integrates mindfulness practices and learnings into her teaching and facilitation.

 Ellen Waldorf, the principal of eWaldorf Mediation in Massachusetts, helps clients navigate through conflict.
 For over 20 years, Ellen has mediated divorce, vacation home, and other family issues.
 Ellen teaches professionals to become divorce mediators through Divorce Mediation Training Associates.
 Through Step to Center, Ellen teaches employees and managers how to navigate interpersonal drama in the workplace.

-Ellen participates in a long-running reflective practice peer group.
 For several years, Ellen has used reflective practice to coach students in mediation classes taught by Susan Terry and in her own divorce mediation trainings.
-Ellen has joined Susan and Michael Lang in conference presentations encouraging teachers of mediation to incorporate reflective practice into their training.
+Ellen has joined Susan and Michael in conference presentations and webinars, encouraging teachers of mediation to incorporate reflective practice into their training.